j4y/developerportal/pages/platforms/ios.md

 * 	AssetsLibrary.framework
 * 	libc++.dylib

-For an example on how to do this, see the AffdexMe Xcode project which is available on GitHub at https://github.com/Affectiva/ios-sdk-samples.
+For an example on how to do this, see the [AffdexMe](https://github.com/Affectiva/ios-sdk-samples) Xcode project.

-## How the SDK is Organized
+## Using the SDK

 There is a single Objective-C header file that your app will need to include: <code>Affdex/Affdex.h</code>.
 This header file defines the <code>AFDXDetector</code> class which contains the facial expression detector logic as well as the <code>AFDXFace</code> object.
 The Affdex framework contains all of the necessary code for the SDK and will need to be linked to your app.
 It contains compiled code for armv7, armv7s, arm64, i386 and x86_64 architectures, allowing you to use either the iOS simulator or a real iOS device.

-### Using the SDK

 Since the feature of the SDK is to detect facial expressions, one of the key functions is the examination of images for faces.
 The AFDXDetector combines face detection, tracking and expression classification to do this.
 An image may contain no faces, one face, or many faces.
 The AFDXDetector will detect as many faces as it can in an image, and deliver information on each face to you, including the expressions that each face is making.